husni-zuhdi/husni-blog-resources/004-effect-of-web-framework-migration-on-my-portfolio-website-performance/README.md

----
-tags:
-  - write-list
-  - rust
-  - software-engineering
-  - performance
-  - testing
-Status: Done
----
 # Effect of web framework migration on my portfolio website performance
 ## ⛰ Background

-In my previous blog about portfolio website migration ([github]() or [portfolio]()) I shared my web framework migration process.
+In my previous blog about portfolio website migration ([github](https://github.com/husni-zuhdi/husni-blog-resources/tree/main/003-migrate-my-portfolio-website-from-actix-web-to-axum) or [portfolio](https://husni-zuhdi.com/blogs/003-g)) I shared my web framework migration process.
 It was a smooth process to migrate from `actix-web` to the `axum` web framework.
 I also describe the reasons for the migration which are:
 - Trimming `husni-portfolio` dependencies
 - Increase website performance